flpfar/tic-tac-toe/README.md

     | |x
     |o|
    ```
-- If there is a winner the game will tell who won, otherwise it will tell "It was a draw".
+- If there is a winner, the game will show who won.
+Otherwise it displays "It was a draw".
+In both cases, the games reaches its end.

 ## Authors